kenpyfin/Reading_Pal/architecture_and_plan.md

 *   **PDF Service:** A separate Python service responsible for processing PDF files into Markdown and extracting images.
 *   **LLM Services:** External or internal services providing LLM capabilities (summarization, Q&A, etc.).
 *   **Database:** A MongoDB instance used for storing user data, notes, and book metadata.
+    *Note: The MongoDB instance is expected to be running externally to the Docker Compose setup (e.g., on the host machine or a separate server) and accessible to the Backend service.*

 ```mermaid
 graph LR